aiondemand/aiod-api-examples-php/README.md

 # AIoD API Examples: PHP

-This repository contains a few easy to follow examples build in PHP, which consume the AI-on-Demand API ([AIoD API](https://github.com/aiondemand/AIOD-rest-api) version [0.3.20220501](https://github.com/aiondemand/AIOD-rest-api/releases/tag/0.3.20220501)) to insert and/or retrieve data.
+This repository contains a few easy to follow examples build in PHP, which consume the AI-on-Demand API ([AIoD API](https://github.com/aiondemand/AIOD-rest-api) version [0.3.20220501](https://github.com/aiondemand/AIOD-rest-api/releases/tag/0.3.20220501)) to send and/or retrieve data.

 ## Prerequisites